susmitpy/talks/aws_lambda.md

 2. When to Use It (and When *Not* To)
 3. Lambda's Many Faces: Integrations Galore
 4. Enter the CDK: Infrastructure as Code, Simplified
-5. CDK Demo 1: Scheduled Environment Control
+5. CDK Demo: Scheduled Environment Control
-6. CDK Demo 2: GitHub Actions-Powered Deployments
-7. Beyond the Demos: More Use Cases
+6. Beyond the Demos: More Use Cases
-8. Q&A
+7. Q&A

 <style>
 li {